Judah Folkman: Early life

-Born in 1933 in Cleveland, Ohio, Judah Folkman accompanied his father, a rabbi, on visits to hospital patients.
+Born in 1933 in Cleveland, Ohio, Judah Folkman accompanied his father, a rabbi of Austrian-Jewish descent, on visits to hospital patients.
 By age seven, he knew he wanted to be a doctor rather than follow in his father's footsteps, so he could offer cures in addition to comfort.
 His father replied, "In that case, you can be a rabbi-like doctor," words his son took to heart.

 Folkman graduated from Ohio State University in 1953, and then Harvard Medical School in 1957.
 While a student at Harvard Medical School, he trained under Robert Edward Gross and also worked on a prototype pacemaker, work that he never published.

 In 1960, his residency was interrupted when he was drafted in the United States Navy and did research for the Navy until 1962 at the National Naval Medical Center in Bethesda, Maryland.
 During that time, he studied the use of silastic for the sustained release of lipophilic drugs; the 1964 publication of that work helped inspire the technological development of the Norplant implantable contraceptive at the Population Council.

 The navy research was focused on developing artificial blood; in the course of testing potential products to see if they could keep alive thymus glands taken from rabbits, he noticed that tumors in the gland could not grow as they did if the glands were perfused with blood.
 His curiosity as to why led to his work on angiogenesis.

 After his two years work for the navy, Folkman completed his residency at Massachusetts General Hospital.
 He worked as an assistant surgeon at Boston City Hospital, then trained further in pediatric surgery at Children's Hospital of Philadelphia under C. Everett Koop.